Blog

 Neglecting the least privilege access model at scale.
 Least privilege is easy to say and hard to execute.
 Most enterprises accumulate access debt over years, permissions granted that were never revoked, service accounts with administrator rights, legacy applications bypassing identity controls.
 A rigorous least privilege access model requires regular access reviews and automated policy enforcement, not annual audits.

-Building Your Zero Trust Roadmap
+How to Build Your Zero Trust Roadmap

 If you are beginning this journey, the entry point is simpler than most vendors suggest.
 You do not need to transform everything at once.
 You need to identify your highest-value, highest-risk assets and protect them first.